top of page

 Ref: Crawford 433/2; Junia 30

-A decade later, in 44 BC, Brutus would was one of the leaders of the conspiracy to assassinate Julius Caesar on the Ides of March.
-In hindsight a prescient coin.
-At the time, 54 BC, the coin was a celebration of liberty, freedom from tyranny, the founding of the republic, and Brutus’ ancestors.
-(More in this note on Cassius Conspirator)
+A decade later, in 44 BC, Brutus would be one of the leaders of the conspiracy to assassinate Julius Caesar on the Ides of March.
+In hindsight this is a prescient coin.
+At the time, 54 BC, the coin was a celebration of liberty, freedom from tyranny, the founding of the republic, and Brutus’ ancestors. (see a related note on Cassius Conspirator)

 "SEC.
 10. And be it further enacted, That, upon the said coins respectively, there shall be the following devices and legends, namely: Upon one side of each of the said coins there shall be an impression emblematic of liberty, with an inscription of the word Liberty, and the year of the coinage..."